 In July 1955 Constable William (Bill) Finchett, who was stationed at Barwon Heads, visited Torquay each Friday stationed at the Post Office from 2-6pm.

-On 9 April 1958 a Police Sub-Station was opened at 10 Spring Street, Torquay classified as being in the “J” Barwon District, No. 2 Division.
-With no staff being listed for the station at the time it is likely that the station was open for restricted hours and that it was staffed from either Geelong or other police stations in the area.
+On 9 April 1958 a Police Sub-Station was opened at 10 Spring Street, Torquay was classified as being in the “J” Barwon District, No. 2 Division.
+Constable Harman Kingston Brooks was appointed Prosecuting Officer.
+It is likely that the station was open for restricted hours.

 The station was upgraded to a “full police station” in June 1960.
 In 1961 there was one Senior Constable, James Poole (1961 – 1966) and one Constable, Wilmont (Bill) Spear (1961 – 1969) in attendance.
 James had prior experience at Swan Hill were he had supervision and general duties.
 He was promoted in 1954 and transferred to Cohuna to be in charge of that police station.
 In 1961 he transferred to Torquay where he served for five years before retiring in 1966.